shaongitbd/onuze/COMMUNITIES_API.md

-# Reddit Clone - Communities API Endpoints
+# Onuze - Communities API Endpoints

 This document describes the available API endpoints for managing communities (subreddits) in  SecureThread .